Thursday's analyst upgrades and downgrades

 Ms. Mann also pointed to slower sales growth in North America and troubling sales trend in Asia.

-""International has been a critical growth engine, driving about half of Nike's revenue growth over the last decade, and with substantial opportunity ahead," the analyst said.
+"International has been a critical growth engine, driving about half of Nike's revenue growth over the last decade, and with substantial opportunity ahead," the analyst said.
 "Nike's business has cooled in key regions, with signs of deceleration in China giving us particular pause."

 Her target for the stock remains $54 (U.S.).
 The analyst average target is $58.83.